AnyChart/docs.anychart.com/Axes_Grid_Scales_Trends_etc/Additional-Axis.md

 to top
 <a name="binding-series"/>
-## Binding data series to additional axis
+## Binding Data Series to Additional Axis

 To bind data series to the certain axis you should specify it in **.yScale()** or **xScale()** attribute of the Series, by default all series work with basic **.yScale()** or **.xScale()**: